meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-03-recognizing-javascript-events/functions-as-first-class-data.md

-# Functions as First-Class Data
+# Lab: Functions as First-Class Data

 Since functions in JavaScript are "first-class" objects, it means they can be treated like any other data type in JavaScript (`Number`, `String`, etc.).